Foreign policy of the Ollanta Humala administration: Pan-Americas tour

 Humala also visited Colombia where he met one of the only two right-wing president's left in South America, Juan Manuel Santos.
 The two leaders of talked integration projects between Colombia and Peru.

 During a visit to Washington, D.C.
 Humala also met Organization of American States' Secretary-General Jose Miguel Insulza in which he said Peru intends to work towards greater regional integration.
 During the same tour he also met with US Secretary of State Hillary Clinton on Washington, D.C.
 During the meeting US President Barack Obama made a surprise appearance to meet Humala, a visit that was appreciated by the latter.
 Obama spoke of the importance of "sound market-based economic policies with efforts to increase economic and social inclusion."
 Peruvian ambassador Luis Valdivieso said that the visit was an "extraordinary step" in starting relations at the highest level between the Humala government and the United States.

 During his postponed trip to Venezuela, Humala was personally welcomed by Chavez at Miraflores Palace.
 He reiterated calls for regional integration saying "As 200 years ago, when we fought colonialism, today we have common enemies like poverty, inequalities, drug trafficking and so many threats against our countries.
 I have come as a friend and a brother; and this brotherhood leads us to a similar future."
 He also wished Chavez a recovery from his cancer treatment: "We are giving you support, please count on our forces and the prayers of the Peruvian people, who want your recovery because you have a mission to accomplish."
 Humala also paid a visit to Simón Bolívar's birthplace house and met with officials at the headquarters of the Corporacion Andina de Fomento.

 He was then due to travel to Mexico on 18 July.
 In meeting President Felipe Calderón at Palace Los Pinos he said that "With Mexico, after July 28, we are going to improve relations that already are excellent.
 We want to improve commercial exchange even more so" and "strengthen relations in the area of education."
 They also discussed the general strengthening of Mexico-Peru relations.
-After Mexico he visited Cuba, a move that Granma quoted Humala as saying that he had come to visit a "sister" country and to share an "open agenda" with President Raul Castro.
+After Mexico he visited Cuba, a move that Granma quoted Humala as saying that he had come to visit a "sister" country and to share an "open agenda" with President Raúl Castro.
 He also met leftist political icon and Cuban commander-in-chief Fidel Castro.
 The two leaders talked of the "happy atmosphere" as well as the "complicated situation in Latin America."
-His talks with Raul Castro focused on Cuba-Peru relations and the "need" to enhance education via Cuba's "Yes I Can" educational programme.
+His talks with Raúl Castro focused on Cuba-Peru relations and the "need" to enhance education via Cuba's "Yes I Can" educational programme.
 In doing so he cited Cuba's success in contributing to the eradication of illiteracy in countries such as Venezuela, Nicaragua, Bolivia and Ecuador.